By Dr. Sonia Jain and Arras Amirah

 Are you a nonprofit working on preventing violence and supporting youth exposed to violence?
 Are you measuring resilience and building protective factors?
-It is an innovative approach that needs greater evidence of effectiveness.
+It is an innovative approach that works.
+See our research.

 Need for Resilience Perspective to Combat Violence

 October set forth a myriad of unprecedented violent events in the world and served as a poignant reminder of Violence Prevention Awareness, urging us to confront a pressing issue that disproportionately and unfairly affects millions of innocent, high-risk children and youth in the US and globally!
-DNA Global, with violence prevention, resilience and youth development research and evaluation expertise, is on a mission to make a profound impact collectively on preventing violence globally by increasing awareness of, examining and addressing root causes or social determinants of violence, and building resilience and protective factors which are more powerful predictors of positive outcomes, than deficit-based public health models or punitive justice models.
+DNA Global, with violence prevention, resilience and youth development research and evaluation expertise, is on a mission to collectively prevent violence globally by increasing awareness of, examining and addressing root causes or social determinants of violence, and building resilience and protective factors which are more powerful predictors of positive outcomes, than deficit-based public health models or punitive justice system practices.

 The Urgent Call for Action